Sustainability in Hospitality: A Conversation with Rotana’s Head of Sustainability

 Sustainability in the hospitality industry has evolved significantly over the past decade, with hotel groups worldwide implementing strategies to reduce their environmental footprint.
-In a recent conversation, Carol Jemael, Head of Sustainability at Rotana Hotels, shared insights into the company’s journey toward greener operations.
+In a recent conversation, Carol Gemayel, Head of Sustainability at Rotana Hotels, shared insights into the company’s journey toward greener operations.

 The Evolution of Sustainability at Rotana

-She began her career in Abu Dhabi in 2011, initially focusing on food safety.
+Carol’s journey into sustainability began with a background in engineering and food science.
+She started her career in Abu Dhabi in 2011, initially focusing on food safety.
 As regulations expanded to include environmental health and safety (EHS), Rotana embraced the shift and committed to sustainability initiatives across its properties.

 From just 40 hotels at the time, Rotana has now grown to around 80 properties.
 Managing sustainability at this scale is no small feat, requiring a structured approach.
 Each hotel has dedicated personnel responsible for implementing corporate sustainability policies, while a central committee—including representatives from engineering, IT, F&B, and purchasing—ensures coordination across the group.